-We are the only worker-co-op animation studio in Canada, owned and managed by union workers.
-Together we bring over a century of experience, knowledge, and talent to every project, offering animation and motion design services from development to final cut.
+We are the only worker co-op* animation production company in Canada (that we know of!), owned and managed by union workers.
+Together we bring decades of experience, knowledge, and talent to every project, offering animation and motion design services from development to final cut.

 The seeds for our co-op were planted back in the spring of 2023 when IATSE Canada & the Canadian Animation Guild (our union!) wanted to connect with animation workers to promote unions in their workplaces.
-Our founding members, Karla, Chayadol, and Dennis took on the project, and helped craft the short film that became “An Animation Union at Your Studio.”
+Our founding members Karla and Chayadol took on the project and helped craft what became “An Animation Union at Your Studio.”

-Later in 2024 our trio was approached again, this time to produce six short films (three in both French and English) for the Canadian Labour Congress.
+Later in 2024 our trio was approached again, this time to produce six short films (three each in French and English) for the Canadian Labour Congress.
 This is when Luc joined as Producer/Director, helping lead the team and guide production.
-These shorts were created in the hopes of boosting the CLC’s Young Workers drive by teaching some of its history and mission.
+These shorts were created in the hopes of boosting member drive and engagement among the CLC’s Young Workers by teaching some of its history and mission.
 Check them out on our Work page.

 Having collaborated so well as a team, we were keen to continue this and decided to form our own co-op.
-We invited Nuranee to join us as Supervising Director, and on March 30, 2025 we officially registered and incorporated our co-op!
-In April 2025 we joined Surrey, BC nonprofit Solid State Community Industries to assist in further developing The Animation Co-op.
+On March 30, 2025 we officially registered and incorporated our co-op, and in April 2025 we joined forces with nonprofit Solid State Community Industries to assist in further business development.
 We’re very excited about the future!

 Want to work with us?
 Send us your project brief and we’ll get in touch with a quote!